Community Singing Circles

 "I love singing with Sarah!
 She has a beautiful way of creating a space where everyone feels safe expressing their voices.
 I look forward to the joy and connection each week."

-- Rakefet Laviolette
+- Rakefet

-"When I signed up for Sisters in Harmony Song Circle I joined to find an outlet for expressing my voice.
-As I entered my first meetup the group was already singing.
-As I began to join the group in song, I felt the vocalizations connect to deep emotion within me that released without my effort.
+"As I began to join the group in song, I felt the vocalizations connect to deep emotion within me that released without my effort.
 I knew I had arrived in the right place and that I’d signed up for more than I bargained for.
-Sarah makes learning the songs accessible in a way that feels connective with self and other and holds space for members of the group to feel heard and held by the group and the song." - Kim Olivier
+Sarah makes learning the songs accessible in a way that feels connective with self and other and holds space for members of the group to feel heard and held by the group and the song."

 "I overcame fear of singing with love acceptance and encouragement from Sarah and my new sisters.
 My experience was both invigorating and relaxing while inspiring closeness and warmth.
 I tuned in by connecting inside myself and with others in sharing, meditating, journaling and singing.
 Felt like swimming is a deep, warm spring."

-- Patty Stephens
+- Patty

 Heart Body Song strives to create a safe space for all and in order to do this must acknowledge the harm that people of color have experienced and in some cases still endure.
 For community singing to be fully inclusive and safe for people of the global majority and others harmed by inhumane systems, Heart Body Song is committed to standing/singing in solidarity by taking an anti-racist stance in organizing and facilitating all of our events.
-Community singing is a form of collective healing and without intentional, proactive action towards dismantling systemic injustice, the white supremacist inertia of our society will continue to perpetuate harm to those who are most oppressed.
+Community singing is a form of collective healing and without intentional, proactive action towards dismantling systemic injustice, the inertia of our society will continue to perpetuate harm to those who are most oppressed.
 Without this stance, the community singing movement's aspirations for a peaceful, loving, and sustainable world will only remain a reality for the people living in white skin.
-In order to not perpetuate harmful and oppressive systems, Heart Body Song is committed to cultivating a space that does no harm through setting a safe container for all bodies, collaborating with artists and healers of the global majority, leveraging my white privilege to transform harmful systems, and actively and regularly participating in (and sometimes co-leading) diversity and equity trainings.
+In order to not perpetuate harmful systems, Heart Body Song is committed to cultivating a space that does no harm through setting a safe container for all bodies, collaborating with artists and healers of the global majority, leveraging my white privilege to transform harmful systems, and actively and regularly participating in (and sometimes co-leading) diversity and equity circles & workshops.

 Stream my original music on SoundCloud.
 These recordings were captured on my phone on Garageband.
 Support me in my recording process by becoming a patron on Patreon.